bigbob415/J124_Final_Project_PI/README.md

 ##### Reasoning
 This data shows that Black people are more likely to be injured during Legal Intervention.
 This adds several things to my story, including aspects of police brutality in the United States and environmental issues facing young people.

+##### What does this mean?
+Analysis 5 shows that Black Americans are more likely to be injured during Legal Intervention, accumulating 90,297 injury reports.
+White Non-Hispanic people report 71,491, thousands of reports lower even though their population is bigger.

 ## Data Visualization